CircleCI-Archived/enterprise-setup/README.md

 ## Upgrade

-If you want to upgrade from a previous installation, please follow these [upgrade instructions](https://circleci.com/docs/2.0/updating-server/#section=server-administration)
+If you want to upgrade an existing installation from a previous version, follow these [upgrade instructions](https://circleci.com/docs/2.0/updating-server/#section=server-administration).